-Lindos beach is the one you go to if you want are in the mood of socializing and mingling with the crowds.
+Lindos beach is the one you go to if you are in the mood for socializing and mingling with the crowds.
 Below the beautiful settlement of Lindos are two beaches with quiet, crystal clear waters, protected by the picturesque bay.
-One of the most famous beaches of the island, the beach of Lindos is located below the homonymous settlement in the southern part of Rhodes, at a distance of 48 km from the center of the Medieval City of Rhodes.
+One of the most famous Rhodes beaches, the sandy beach of Lindos is located below the homonymous settlement in the southern part of Rhodes, at a distance of 48 km from Rhodes Town and the center of the Medieval City of Rhodes.

-The beach has a golden sandy beach, clear blue and crystal clear waters, while it is organized with umbrellas, sunbeds, taverns, and mini markets.
+Lindos has golden sand, and clear blue waters, while it is organized with umbrellas, sunbeds, taverns, and mini markets.
 To enjoy it to its best, do it like the locals: come late in the afternoon taking with you the necessities of an overnight stay, on the sun lounger of course.
-Swim in the organized beaches, admiring the white settlement and the castle, which dominates the hill.
+Swim on the organized beaches, admiring the white settlement and the castle, which dominates the hill.

 Elli beach - credits: Aerial-motion/Shutterstock.com

-The beach of Elli has been described as one of the best beaches in the Mediterranean and welcomes a large number of visitors every year.
-Elli is the busiest and most popular beach on the island of Rhodes and has umbrellas, sunbeds, and beach bars on the beach.
+The sandy beach of Elli has been described as one of the best beaches in the Mediterranean and welcomes a large number of visitors every year.
+Elli is the busiest and most popular of Rhodes beaches and has umbrellas, sun beds, and beach bars.

 It is located in the city of Rhodes and is a favorite choice for both locals and visitors to the island of the Knights.
 What makes it special is the fact that it has managed to retain some of the glamor and cosmopolitan essence that made it famous in the 1970s.
 Described as ‘the most perfect beach on the Mediterranean’ by English author Lawrence Durell, it is organized with umbrellas and sunbeds, while along its length, you will discover several restaurants and taverns offering delectable local dishes of Rhodes.
-The beach is sandy, however, a reference point of the coast is the famous trampoline, from which you can dive and feel like a child again.
+A reference point of the coast is the famous trampoline, from which you can dive and feel like a child again.

 Kolympia beach - credits: leonardo-hotel-greece.com

 Kolympia beach is easily accessible, located 26 km east of Rhodes Town, at the end of Eucalyptus Street.
-It is one of the most popular beaches on the island, due to the hotel complexes that surround it.
+It is one of the most popular Rhodes beaches, due to the hotel complexes that surround it.
 It also boasts a number of delectable restaurants and taverns for all tastes and budgets.
 Moreover, it is famous due to the beautiful route that begins from Efta Piges, which translates to ‘Seven Wells’ in English.

-The beach of Kolympia boasts fine sand with pebbles, turquoise waters, umbrellas, and pedal boats.
-It gives off a much more laid-back vibe than the neighboring Faliraki, having not departed far from the picturesque fishing village that gained popularity in the '70s.
+The sandy beach of Kolympia boasts turquoise waters, umbrellas, and pedal boats.
+It gives off a much more laid-back vibe than the neighboring Faliraki beach, having not departed far from the picturesque fishing village that gained popularity in the '70s.

 Glyfada beach - credits: greekcitytimes.com